 Today’s Lotto Plus 2 results are in.
 Here are the winning numbers for Wednesday September 15, 2021

-The numbers for the Lotto Plus 2 drawing on Wednesday September 15, 2021 are as follows:
+Your Lotto Plus 2 results for Wednesday September 15, 2021 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.